 An epidural blood patch

 An epidural blood patch is a surgical procedure that involves using a person’s own blood to patch tears in the dura mater.
+These blood patches are only used for spinal CSF leaks, not cranial ones.

 Epidural blood patches have high success rates but may not cure all types of CSF leaks.